ashishrv/pyzmqnotes/source/pyzmq/patterns/pushpull.rst

 **consumer.py**

-Producers are created with ZMQ.PULL socket types to pull requests from producer and uses a push socket to connect and push result to result collector.
+Consumers are created with ZMQ.PULL socket types to pull requests from producer and uses a push socket to connect and push result to result collector.

 .. literalinclude:: code/consumer.py
     :lines: 1-24